 Ecotourism In Jordan: Exploring for the Modern Traveller

 I fell in love with Jordan on my first visit in October 2016.
-I have since retuned to Jordan twice and never tire of its amazing nature.
+I have since retuned to Jordan three times and never tire of its amazing nature.
 Since ecotourism in Jordan is a popular topic, I wanted to share everything I know about the Jordan desert as well as the diverse landscape you can find there.
 When I tell people that I am in Jordan, I do not blame them for thinking of sandstone cliffs, or desert like climates, but Jordan actually has 4 different bio-geographical zones within its 90,000 square kilometre borders: Mediterranean, Irano-Turanian, Saharo-Arabian and Tropical.
 A lot of this diversity is because this small country varies from 400 meters below Sea Level to 1800 meters above sea level.

 So What is Ecotourism and Why Should You Care?

 Ecotourism, along with adventure tourism and a variety of nature-based, cultural and heritage tourism has become among the fastest growing sectors of the tourism industry worldwide.
 More and more travellers aim to “travel with a purpose” ensuring their visits have positive impact on the community and regions they visit.
 Often we hear about people who want to volunteer in a community to help, and many organizations have capitalized on this, thus creating entire industry where people think they are actually doing good for the region.
 Some do, and some do not.